JamesSaxon/jamessaxon.github.io/_posts/2020-12-24-laser-cutting-the-lake.md

 This was my first outing since childhood with watercolors, and I learned a good deal from a book by my sister's friend, [Sasha Prood][prood-book].
-I also drew from the many videos of craftsy watercolor techniques, on YouTube.
+I also drew from the many videos of craftsy watercolor techniques on YouTube.

 I liked the "bloom" effect created by dropping water with a syringe, but my favorite was to use parchment paper over a complete,